Now that the first week of November has whizzed by, the stores are unfolding their holiday displays.

 - Add pumpkin and remaining ingredients.
 Beat just until incorporated and smooth.
 Pour filling into prepared crust.

-- Cover and let it completely chill in fridge.
-(This gradual baking method prevents cracking and sinking on top.)
+- Cover and let it completely chill in fridge overnight or 24 hours.

 - Gently run a thin plastic knife around sides of cheesecake to loosen from pan.
 Release sides of springform, place cheesecake on serving platter, and serve chilled.

-- * Note: If you need a faster baking method, you can bake at 350F for about 1 hour, 15 minutes.
-Still let it cool in the oven with door ajar for at least 1 hour, before covering and completely chilling in fridge.
+- * Note: If you need a faster baking method, you can bake at 350F for about 1 hour, 30 minutes.
+Still let it cool in the oven with door ajar for at least 1 hour before removing.
+Let cool on wire rack to room temp.
+Then cover and completely chill in fridge overnight or 24 hours before serving.
 Cheesecake may always crack or sink a bit with the higher baking temp.

 - * Cheesecake may be fully prepared up to 2 days ahead of time.
 Keep covered and chilled in fridge until ready to eat!